Bony (film)

-Bony is a 2021 Indian Bengali-language sci-fi thriller film directed by Parambrata Chatterjee, starring Koel Mullick, Anjan Dutt, and Chatterjee.
+Bony is a 2021 Indian Bengali-language science fiction action thriller film directed by Parambrata Chatterjee, starring Koel Mullick, Anjan Dutt, and Chatterjee.
 The film is a screen adaptation of the eponymous novel written by Bengali novelist Shirshendu Mukhopadhyay and is produced by Nishpal Singh under the banner of Surinder Films.
 The film was shot in Tuscany, Italy.

 Synopsis

 The story of the film revolves around a Bengali couple, settled in Milan.
 Their newborn son Bony has some special powers.
-An America-born Bangladeshi on the run scientist, framed by the government with suspected links to terrorism, is looking for the couple and their newborn.
+An American-born Bangladeshi on the run scientist, framed by the government with suspected links to terrorism, is looking for the couple and their newborn.
 He thinks they have answers to his questions.